Obtaining Compensation After a Motorcycle Wreck

 Head injuries are among the most serious wounds in these wrecks.
 Motorcycle helmets sometimes reduce the risk of a head injury, but they never eliminate the risk altogether.
 The forehead and neck remain vulnerable.
 Additionally, helmets do not protect riders from motion-related brain injuries.
 When bikers fall, their brains slam against the insides of their skulls.

 Head injuries and other serious wounds usually trigger tens of thousands of dollars in medical bills.
-A Campbell personal injury attorney can obtain compensation for these bills, as well as lost wages and other economic damages.
+A San Jose personal injury attorney can obtain compensation for these bills, as well as lost wages and other economic damages.
 Compensation is also available for noneconomic losses, such as pain and suffering.

 What Causes Motorcycle Crashes?